Skip to Content

 Carnival Spirit's Green Thunder waterslide

-I sailed on the Carnival Spirit during one of these crossings.
-While I didn’t complete the entire journey to Australia, I cruised the first leg, a 12-day cruise from Vancouver to Hawaii.
-So, this is my review of my 12-day repositioning cruise.
+I sailed on the Carnival Spirit during one of her repositioning crossings.
+While I didn’t complete the entire journey to Australia, I cruised the first leg, a 12-day cruise from Vancouver to Hawaii

 Jungle Interior Promenade